Governing Board of the American Institute of Physics

 That the Director of the Institute be empowered and directed to bring paragraph C. “Functions of Organization” of his annual report for 1945 to the attention of the councils and boards of the Member Societies for their discussion.

 Following the motion a suggestion was made that in presenting the Board’s action to the councils of the Member Societies, the Director should call attention to the effect of such activities therein mentioned on the tax-exempt status of the Institute.

-Again at the Director’s request, the assistant Treasurer, Mr. Theodore Vorburder, reviewed his report of Finances for the year (also attached to and made a part of the Director’s report) and called the Board’s attention to the fact that the Institute Building had been declared tax exempt for the fiscal years 1944/1945, 1945/46, and 1946/47, and that the Institute’s net operating income had shown a substantial increase amounting to $29,063.49 for 1945.
+Again at the Director’s request, the Assistant Treasurer, Mr. Theodore Vorburger, reviewed his report of Finances for the year (also attached to and made a part of the Director’s report) and called the Board’s attention to the fact that the Institute Building had been declared tax exempt for the fiscal years 1944/45, 1945/46, and 1946/47, and that the Institute’s net operating income had shown a substantial increase amounting to $29,063.49 for 1945.